Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

 Temporary Disabled Authority

 Persons with a temporary medical condition may apply for a Temporary Disabled Authority supported by a medical certificate or letter from a Doctor or Specialist.
-Temporary Disabled Authority permits are to be displayed in conjunction with a valid Deakin University Parking Permit.
-Both permits are to be clearly visible at the bottom of the left hand side of the windscreen.
+A temporary Disabled Authority must be clearly visible at the bottom left hand side of the windscreen and a valid Deakin University parking permit is also required.

 Motorcycles, scooters and bicycles